velipso/sndfilter/README.md

 (also from Chromium), and cleaned up a bit more.
 I swapped out the adaptive release curve and simplified the knee calculations.
 I feel a little more comfortable with that algorithm because there isn't a whole lot of magical math involved.

+The reverb effect came from [Freeverb3](http://www.nongnu.org/freeverb3/), specifically the Progenitor2 algorithm.
+It took quite of effort to tear apart the algorithm and rebuild it.
+There might be bugs (since this is a full rewrite), but the effect sounds right.
+I will continue investigating this algorithm.